Garden Arch News & Advice ... since 2010

 The Amalfi and Knightsbridge are popular choice under £100, while the Rowlinson Wrenbury arch comes in a smart gunmetal grey finish and a smooth-planed wooden version is also available.

-For larger budgets, both Agriframes and Harrod Horticultural offer robust Roman arches in a variety of widths.
+For larger budgets, Agriframes offers robust Roman arches in a variety of widths and they can even make bespoke arches to your own particular requirements.

 A variation on the round top is the ellipse arch which has a much flatter top section.
 Because of this, these (usually metal) arches tend to be wider and are ideal for spanning a wide pathway.
-Agriframes offer the Monet arch and Harrod have the Ellipse arch.
+Agriframes offer the Monet arch.

-Another interesting variation is the Moon Gate arch from Harrod which is almost a perfect circle.
+Another interesting variation is the Moon Gate arch from Crocus which is almost a perfect circle.

 2. Gothic Arch